-After turning 40 last spring, I spent days reeling in shock.
+After reaching the landmark age of 40, I spent days reeling in shock.
 I’d outlived Jesus Christ; Pocahontas; Emily Bronte; Buddy Holly; Martin Luther King, Jr.; Otis Redding; Bruce Lee; Bob Marley; Anna Nicole Smith; and the Notorious B.I.G.
 But I still hadn’t managed to tilt our planet even slightly off its axis.
 Though I possessed laugh lines and a mortgage, I had no husband, no children, and—thanks to the recession—less and less magazine writing work.
 I reached for dark chocolate, red wine, and a ripe mango.

 After several days of this, while I was lying on the floor of my apartment in Harlem and actually eating a ripe mango, it occurred to me that what I’d accomplished so far was exactly what I was meant to accomplish.
 Going forward (nibble), whatever I did or didn’t do (nibble) would also be exactly as ordained.
 I would eat, drink, practice yoga and make art exactly as I was meant to eat, drink, practice yoga and make art.